-Do you keep your restaurant clean?
-What do you see when you walk in the front door?
-What about the restrooms?
+If customers are turned off by a dirty restaurant, it can definitely impact your restaurant profits.
+Do you keep your restaurant clean to reduce the risk of pests?
 The restrooms are a big thing for customers.
-If it is grungy or dirty they may assume that the rest of the restaurant is also dirty and may never come back.
-You’ve lost a customer and you won’t know why.
-There are lots of great cleaning checklists and cleaning charts to help you track cleaning tasks.
-Keeping up on cleaning is vital to your restaurant’s reputation, food safety and customer loyalty.
+If it is grungy or dirty they will likely assume that the rest of the restaurant is also dirty and may never come back, but most customers say nothing.
+There are lots of great cleaning checklists and cleaning charts.
+Keeping up with cleaning is vital to your restaurant’s reputation, food safety and customer loyalty.

 I was taking Tramadol by https://www.tractica.com/buy-tramadol/ as it was prescribed by a neurologist at the diagnosis of intervertebral hernias with acute severe pain.
 I felt the effect after taking the pill in less than an hour.
 The pain was dulled and it became clearly easier.